Polydectes

+In Greek mythology, King Polydectes (/ˌpɒlɪˈdɛktiːz/; Πολυδέκτης) is a king of the island of Seriphos in the Cyclades.
+Polydectes was the ruler of the island when the Argive princess Danaë and her infant son Perseus washed ashore, having being cast away into the sea by Danaë's father Acrisius, who was afraid that his daughter's son would kill him.
+Polydectes eventually grew enamoured with the beautiful Danaë, but did not dare approach her due to her grown-up son Perseus, so he attempted to get rid of him by sending him to fetch the head of the gorgon Medusa.
+Polydectes' plan was foiled as Perseus returned victorious, who then used the severed head to petrify Polydectes.

 Family

 Polydectes was the son of either Magnes and an unnamed naiad, or of Peristhenes and Androthoe, or of Poseidon and Cerebia.
 His story is largely a part of the myth of Perseus, and runs as follows according to the Bibliotheca and John Tzetzes.
 He was the brother of the fisherman Dictys, who succeeded him on the throne.

 Mythology

 Polydectes fell in love with Danaë when she and her son Perseus were saved by his brother Dictys (see: Acrisius).
 Perseus, old enough by the time, was very protective of his mother and would not allow Polydectes near her.
 Therefore, Polydectes hatched a plot to get him out of the way.
 Under the pretense that he was going to marry Hippodamia, he ordered every man in Seriphos to supply him with suitable gifts.
 His friends were to provide horses but Perseus failed to bring any, so Polydectes announced that he wanted nothing more than the head of the Gorgon Medusa, since Perseus had previously said he was up to a task so harsh as fetching a Gorgon's head.
 Perseus agreed and Polydectes told him that he could not return to the island without it.
-Perseus slew Medusa, supposedly using his shield as a mirror to avoid looking at her.
+Perseus slew Medusa, using a shield supplied by Athena as a mirror to avoid looking at the gorgon.